EVENT: IN-PROCESSING ANIMATION WITH LIVE SOUND PERFORMANCE: LIBERATION THROUGH HEARING

 We would like to thank you mutual+ Team to capture our memorable night.

 We really appreciate all attendees who attended this event.
-It was a very precious experience to us.
+It was a very precious experience for us.